-There are a few reasons employers ask this question.
-In most cases, the company has budgeted a pay range for the role.
-They want to be sure that your expectations are consistent with that budget before moving forward.
 Another reason is that, should things continue to go well, your potential employer wants to put together an offer that is compelling and exciting to you.
 This question opens up an opportunity for you to consider and discuss the salary as well as other benefits that interest you.
 In this article, we explain how to talk about your salary expectations in a job interview.

 3 tips for talking about salary in an interview

 Here are several guidelines that can help you steer the conversation:

 Each job has a general market value.
 You can learn the compensation range for your job on Indeed Salaries, where you can search by job title and location to narrow in on current compensation rates in your field.

 Before you share your salary expectations with an employer, think holistically about what you’re earning presently, including salary, bonuses and benefits.
 Then, use the research you’ve done to set a realistic target for what kind of compensation you want in your next job.
 What base salary are you looking for?
 Which benefits do you value the most?
 What other perks interest you?

 If you’re changing career tracks or interviewing for a job at a company that’s structured differently from your last employer, you should be able to articulate what you’re gaining or losing in terms of compensation.

 2. You don’t have to answer salary questions right away

 The requirements of a job as well as the other kinds of compensation an employer offers, like benefits, equity and bonuses, are important to take into consideration.
 When you are first asked, “What are your salary expectations?” it’s ok to delay answering.
 Here are some responses that can help you continue the conversation and get more information: